mchiapello/mini-git-course/PITCHME.md

 [git reset](https://git-scm.com/docs/git-reset)

+@ul[template-note3]
-The git reset command is a complex and versatile tool for undoing changes.
-It has three primary forms of invocation.
-These forms correspond to command line arguments --soft, --mixed, --hard.
-The three arguments each correspond to Git's three internal state management mechanism's, The Commit Tree (HEAD), The Staging Index, and The Working Directory.
+- The git reset command is a complex and versatile tool for **undoing changes**.
+- It has three primary forms of **invocation**: --soft, --mixed, --hard.
+- The three arguments each correspond to Git's three **internal state management mechanism**'s, The Commit Tree (HEAD), The Staging Index, and The Working Directory.
+@ulend

 ---